-Between 60 to 80% of all homeless individuals in San Francisco may suffer from one or more physical disability, mental illness, or substance addiction.
-The City's "Continuum of Care" plan prioritizes stable, permanently housing for this group as the highest instance in the city.
+Between 60 to 80% of all homeless individuals in San Francisco may suffer from physical disability, mental illness, or substance addiction.
+The City's "Continuum of Care" plan prioritizes stable, permanently housing for this group.

 Families, while not the highest incidences of homelessness (last year's count by the Human Services Agency found that 91% of the homeless were single adults, and 9% were in families) are an important category of need.
 Homeless family housing is extremely limited; focusing on the City's chronically homeless often leaves out families, who tend to become homeless situationally, based on current job or economic conditions.